TransAtlantic Business School Alliance (TABSA) - International Exchange Program

-The TransAtlantic Business School Alliance (TABSA) unites European and U.S. schools that are working to share cultural and educational experiences with students across geographic boundaries.
+The TransAtlantic Business School Alliance (TABSA) is an international exchange program that unites European and U.S. schools that are working to share cultural and educational experiences with students across geographic boundaries.
 The alliance's purpose is to offer students who wish to become international business leaders of the 21st century a truly international education.

 Students selected for participation in the TABSA scholar program incur no additional tuition costs beyond those paid at their home institution.
 Travel and modest incidental fees are the only additional charges that students must bear beyond their normal living expenses.